 Staff members vanishing without a trace, a malfunctioning popcorn machine, and faulty machinery?
 There must be a ghost in this megaplex!

 26. The Haunted Mansion

-Eddie Murphy stars as a real estate agent who’s accused of being a workaholic, so he finally takes his family on vacation.
-Along the way, they make a pit stop at a mansion he’s been tasked with selling and find out that it’s haunted by an evil curse.
+A real estate agent (Eddie Murphy) is accused of being a workaholic, so he decides to take his family on a getaway.
+They stop by a mansion he’s been asked to sell and discover it’s been cursed by evil along the way.

 27. The Scream Team

 After their grandfather’s ghost begins communicating with them through a series of ominous signs, two cousins learn that he needs their help more than ever to leave this world.

 In this film by Tim Burton, a young Victor Frankenstein undertakes a dangerous science experiment in an attempt to revive his pet dog.

 James, and the viewers of this classic film, embark on a mysterious and magical adventure involving a talking crocodile, insects that can talk, and a very large peach.

 This is a comedy that both kids and parents will enjoy because it is so weird and unusual.

 Watching Charlie Brown and the rest of the Peanuts posse in this animated classic will make you long for Halloween’s past with warm, fuzzy feelings of nostalgia.